-Professor Zairi was until recently the Juran chair in TQM and previously the Sabic chair in Best Practice Management.
-He is also Emeritus Professor at the University Of Bradford School Of Management in the UK.
-He is currently The Executive Chairman of the European Centre for Best Practice Management and Founder of Zairi Institute.
+Professor Zairi was the Juran chair in TQM and previously the Sabic chair in Best Practice Management.
+He was also Emeritus Professor at the University Of Bradford School Of Management in the UK.
+He was The Executive Chairman of the European Centre for Best Practice Management and Founder of Zairi Institute.

-Professor Zairi has been involved in guiding, mentoring and advising on the implementation of excellence in both the government and private sector context.
-He has also acted in the capacity of Jury chairman of various prestigious international awards around the world.
+Professor Zairi was involved in guiding, mentoring and advising on the implementation of excellence in both the government and private sector context.
+He acted also in the capacity of Jury chairman of various prestigious international awards around the world.

 In 2005 Professor Zairi was awarded The Ishikawa/Harrington Medal by the Asian Pacific Quality Organisation (APQO) and the Grand Master Six Sigma Medal.
 In 2007, he received the Lancaster Medal from The American Society for Quality (ASQ).
 In 2010, he was presented with the 2009 ASQ Grant Medal for the development of exceptionally meritorious, technologically innovative, and intellectually challenging quality management educational programs.
 He was also presented with the Yoshio Kondo academic prize (2010) for outstanding research that has advanced the global body of quality knowledge.

 In April 2013 the Australian Organization for Quality (AOQ) unanimously approved the presentation to Professor Zairi the medal: “Outstanding Contribution to Global Quality”.
 His achievements are backed with objective evidence and added value to many organisations worldwide.